-Therefore, below we are going to present the proof of the theorem only for this particular case.
-(Recall that metric balls in $\ell^n_\infty$ are cubes with sides parallel to coordinate axes.)
+Therefore, in the following, we are going to present the proof of the theorem only for this particular case.
+(Recall, that metric balls in $\ell^n_\infty$ are cubes with sides parallel to coordinate axes.)

-(3) If $B^n=\ell^n_\infty$ and $X$ is piecewise-smooth or PL, the homotopy $H$ that will be constructed in our proof will be also piecewise-smooth, or, correspondingly, PL.
+(3) If $B^n=\ell^n_\infty$ and $X$ is piecewise smooth or PL, the homotopy $H$ that will be constructed in our proof will also be piecewise smooth or, correspondingly, PL.

-(4) Our upper bounds for constants that depend on $m$ and $n$ will be increasing with $n$ and $m$.
+(4) Our upper bounds for constants that depend on $m$ and $n$ will increase with $n$ and $m$.
 As $m\leq n$, this automatically implies that they can be replaced by $c_n$ and $c'_n$ that depend only on $n$.
-Yet we prefer to keep the notations as in the theorem to emphasize that the optimal values of these constants probably also depend on $m$.
+However, we prefer to keep the notations as in the theorem to emphasize that the optimal values of these constants probably also depend on $m$.